-Its clear from this that if they are all added to the one main supply, then not only will loading increase, it will become nearly impossible to troubleshoot.
+It's clear from this that if they are all added to the one main supply, then not only will loading increase, it will become nearly impossible to troubleshoot.
 Imagine if a fault in a simple light that you may not notice has failed creates a short circuit that will shut down the whole layout.
 How would you ever find it?

 Therefore, you should do TWO things.
-Create a logical set of "Power districts" so you can turn off specific parts of the layout for troubleshooting and also make sure that accessories are powered by their own power supply....or via their own booster on a larger layout.
-Similarlys separate lights, signalling & detector power may be needed.
+Create a logical set of "Power districts" so you can turn off specific parts of the layout for troubleshooting and also make sure that accessories are powered by their own power supply...or via their own booster on a larger layout.
+Similarly, separate power fpr lights, signalling & detectors may be needed.